The supply of residential accommodation in a dwelling is exempt from GST.

 Claiming GST on associated supplies

-For the invoice basis, claim a deduction in the return for the taxable period the supply is made available in, removed or performed.
-However, if you make payment or receive an invoice before the last date for filing that return, the date of payment or invoice determines the taxable period.
+For the invoice basis, claim a deduction in the return for the taxable period the supply is made available, removed or performed in.
+However, if you make payment or receive an invoice before the last date for filing that return, the date of payment or invoice determines the return period.

 If you use the payments or hybrid basis, claim the GST as you make payments as usual.